Gaze-guided Hand-Object Interaction Synthesis: Dataset and Method: Method

 where $\sigma_t$ represents the variance in time step $t$ and $d$ represents the data dimensions.
 To enhance generation diversity, we re-weight the direction of $\mathcal{H}^{t*}$ and the sampling point $\mathcal{H}^{t}$ similar to Classifier-free guidance:

 where $w$ represents the guidance rate that lies in [0,1] and $\mathcal{D}$ represents the weighted direction.

 Since we represent the hand pose using hand joints, a post-optimization process is required to derive the corresponding MANO representation.
 We first calculate the global R by matching the actual MCP joint positions of the hand with its ideal position in the static state.
 The MCP joints are crucial for determining the global orientation of the hand because they serve as the primary pivot points for finger movement and are centrally located, providing a stable reference for the overall hand pose.
 By matching these joints, we can accurately capture the hand's global rotation, ensuring that the subsequent pose adjustments maintain anatomical correctness.
-Then we define a loss function $\mathcal{L}_\text{joint}$ as optimization target to align the generated joint $\mathbf{J}$ with the joint calculated by manolayer $\mathcal{M}(\cdot)$,
+We align the generated joints $\mathbf{J}$ with those from the MANO layer $\mathcal{M}(\cdot)$ via a joint loss $\mathcal{L}_{\text{joint}} = \|\mathbf{J} - \mathcal{M}(\mathbf{H})\|_2$.
 To preserve the natural and realistic movement of the hand, we apply pose angle constraints at the end of each iteration.
 These constraints limit the rotation range of hand joints across different axes, with strict controls specifically on the Y-axis rotation of the MCP joints and the Z-axis rotation of the other joints.